VictorGoubet/WicoronApp/README.md

 All the requirements are in *requirements.txt*

 # Launch
-- Launch a shell and go into "WebApp" folder
+- Launch a shell and go into "WicoronApp" folder
 - Activate your environment
 - Execute "python manage.py runserver"
 - Go on your favorite navigator and enter "localhost:8000"